MacMacIvor/Project1Cybersecurity/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- It reduces the chances of future human errors and saves time.
+No configuration was performed manually, which is advantageous because it reduces the chances of future human errors and saves time.

 The playbook implements the following tasks:
 - Install docker on the elk hosts group